Sagar021203/DialogAi/README.md

 Contributions are welcome!
 Please follow these steps to contribute:

 -Fork the repository.
--Create a new branch for your feature: git checkout -b feature-name.
+- Create a new branch for your feature: git checkout -b feature-name.
--Commit your changes: git commit -am 'Add new feature'.
+- Commit your changes: git commit -am 'Add new feature'.
--Push to the branch: git push origin feature-name.
+- Push to the branch: git push origin feature-name.
--Submit a pull request.
+- Submit a pull request.